YRL-AIDA/ru-facts-200/README.md

 # <div align="center"> :rocket: Russian-Facts-200 (RF-200) </div>

-**Russian-Facts-200 (RF-200)**: A novel benchmark for fact extraction from Russian tabular data.
+**Russian-Facts-200 (RF-200)**: A novel benchmark for extraction of new facts from Russian tabular data.
+RF-200 also includes the task of semantic interpretation (annotation) of table columns based on special semantic types (e.g. football player, football, football club, competition, etc.).

 ## Version

-1.0
+1.1

 ## Preliminaries